noefp/easy_gdb/README.md

           |---- proteins.fasta.phr
 ```

 BLAST database files and category folders MUST NOT include spaces in their names.
 Underscores can be used in the file and folder names and they will be displayed as spaces in the web.
+It is also important to avoid special characters.

 The template example includes the folders `category_1` and `category_2`, but any other name can be used to name the category folders (without spaces or special characters).
 For example, we could create folders to organize BLAST databases for several species such as `Danio_rerio`, `Mola_mola`, `Salmo_salar`, etc.